nihcompmed/SensX/README.md

 SensX identifies input features that a deep learning system is using to make its prediction about an input.

-SensX can explain any deep learning systems, including composite systems that depend on frozen heterogeneous components, API-only access, and high-dimensional inputs.
+SensX can explain any deep learning system, including composite systems that depend on frozen heterogeneous components, API-only access, and high-dimensional inputs.

 SensX requires only the trained system.
 It does not need model internals, baseline references, or training data.